Marginal Benefit

 3. Zero

 This level of benefit, which is zero, is usually when the consumer consumes the units.
 Still, it does not add up, or "the" level up the satisfaction level remains the same."
-Moreover, it does show the negative outcome too "if" it is constant and steady.
+Moreover, it does show the negative outcome "if" it is constant and steady.
 It is the point of satiety.

 4. Maximum

-In this, the consumers tend to consume and usually spend their money on those units which give a high level of satisfaction at a very minimal marginal cost.
+In this, the consumers tend to consume and usually spend their money on those units that give a high level of satisfaction at a very minimal marginal cost.
 Customers typically like to put their money into these sorts of teams.

 It can be calculated with the help of a formula.
 It clearly explains the level of satisfaction and where the consumer's fulfillment stands.
 Simply put, it is the change in total benefits divided by differences in quantity consumed.